IBM/wxflows/examples/text-to-sql-agent/DEMO.md

 </div>
 ```

-You could dissect this into seperate components if you want to.
+You could dissect this into separate components if you want to.

 also open `globals.css` and remove everything besides: